-Students explore the subject of food waste by working in teams to learn a specific topic related to food waste reduction and share what they have learned through the creation of an infographic.
+Students explore the subject of waste by working in teams to learn a specific topic related to waste reduction and share what they have learned through the creation of an infographic.

-- 1. Divide students into four working groups.
+- 1. Divide students into six working groups.
 Groups should be as close to equal in size as possible. - 2.
 Pass out a different topic sheet to each group. - 3.
 Each group has 15 minutes to: - Learn and discuss the topic - Use poster paper and markers to create an infographic answering the questions listed on the topic sheet - 4.
-Each group shares and explains its infographic with the rest of the class. - 5.
-As a class, discuss the need for food waste reduction, at home and in the community.
+Each group shares and explains their infographic with the rest of the class. - 5.
+As a class, discuss the need for waste reduction, at home and in the community.

-- Topic sheets (pages 5 8)
+- Topic Sheets (pages 5 8)

-- Poster paper or dry erase board - one per group
+- Poster paper or dry erase board - 1 per group

-- Markers one set per group
+- Markers 1 set per group

+Have you ever checked the garbage cans after lunch?
 Food is the largest single source of waste in California, comprising 15.5% of the total amount of stuff that gets thrown away.
-In fact, about 40% of all the food produced in the United States is never consumed.7
+In fact, about 40% of all the food produced in the United States is never consumed-it is wasted!7